apparebit/tsutsumu/README.md

 >>>
 ```

-As you can see, the data includes not only the file contents, but also the
+As you can see, the returned bytes aren't just the file contents, but also the
-leading and trailing characters for turning the file contents into a valid
+leading and trailing characters necessary for turning the contents into a valid
 Python bytestring literal.
-We need those decorations so that the bundle script
+We need those "decorations" in the script, so that
-is parsable.
-But why read those characters?
+Python knows to parse the bytestring.
+But why read those extra characters?

-Python bytestring literals may only contain ASCII characters; all other code
+Python bytestring literals represent 256 values per byte with ASCII characters
+only.
+As a result, some code points necessarily require escape sequences.
+In
+fact, there are more code points that require escaping than printable ASCII
-points must be escaped.
-It still is a reasonable format for representing the
+characters.
+Nonetheless, this is a reasonable encoding for this domain because
-file contents of mostly Python code, since the code itself heavily favors ASCII.
+Python source code draws on ASCII mostly and remains human-readable under the
+encoding.

-But there will be escape sequences.
-In fact, the above example already contains
+Still, we can't escape escape sequences—as the above example illustrates.
+Notice
-an escaped newline character: `\\n`—notice the double backslash.
+the trailing `\\n`?
+That's an escaped newline taking up two bytes in the

-As it turns out, there is a very simple solution to turning these bytestring
-literals into actual bytes: Just evaluate them!
+bytestring.
+So why read a bytestring, as indicated by the leading `b'`,
+containing a bytestring literal, as indicated by the subsequent `b"`, when we
+really want proper bytes?

+Here's why:

 ```py
 >>> eval(data)